Jrue Holiday NBA Preview vs. the Raptors

 Raptors 2022-23 Defensive Insights

-- The Raptors were fourth in the NBA last year, giving up 111.4 points per contest.
+- Defensively, the Raptors conceded 111.4 points per game last year, fourth in the league.

-- The Raptors were the 10th-ranked squad in the league last season, conceding 42.3 rebounds per game.
+- In terms of rebounds, the Raptors were 10th in the NBA last year, giving up 42.3 per contest.

-- Looking at assists, the Raptors were ranked 25th in the league defensively last season, allowing 26.2 per game.
+- The Raptors were the 25th-ranked squad in the league in assists allowed per game last season, at 26.2.

-- The Raptors were the 12th-ranked squad in the league in terms of allowing three-pointers last year, giving up 12.2 makes per game.
+- On defense, the Raptors gave up 12.2 made three-pointers per game last season, 12th in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!